top of page

 April 2: Group Meetings: Go over research and framing ideas

-April 9: Group Meetings: Go over proposals and timelines
+April 9: Group Meetings: Go over proposals, timelines, & divisions of labor

 April 14: Narrative Workshop: Pitch your ideas to the class

-April 16: Script Workshop: Go over your drafts
+April 16: Group Meetings: Go over scripts drafts

 Screen Shot 2020-08-13 at 6.55.41 PM.png